-Albert Clinton Griffin, of Brooklyn, and Miss Alma Gillette Cole, daughter of Mrs. Charles K. Cole, of Brooklyn, and sister of Dr. Philip G. Cole, of Markwood Place, Forest Hills Gardens, were united in marriage at the Church-in-the-Gardens Gardens, were united in marriage at the Church-in-the-Gardens on Wednesday afterhoon, June 27, at 2:45 o'clock.
-The service was read by the minister of the church, Rev. Claris Edwin Silcox.
-Dr. and Mrs. Philip G. Cole acted as best man and matron-of-honor respectively.
-The arrival of the bridal party at the church was announced by the chimes.
-Mrs. George C. LeBlanc, a former organist of the church, played the Bridal Chorus from Lohengrin as a processional, and the March from Mendelssohn's Midsummer Night's Dream as recessional.
-During the ceremony proper, Barnby's wedding hymn "O Perfect Love, All Human Thought Transcending" was played softly on the organ.
+Albert Clinton Griffin, of Brooklyn, and Miss Alma Gillette Cole, daughter of Mrs. Charles K. Cole, of Brooklyn, asister of Dr. Philip G. Cole, of Markwood Place, Forest Halls Gardens, were united in marriage at the Church-in-the-Gardens on Wednesday afternoon, June 27, at 2:45 o'clock.
+The service was read by the minister of the church, Rev. Claris Edwards.
+Dr. and Mrs. Philip G. Cole acted as best man matron-of-honor respectively.
+The arrival of the bridal part at the church was announced by the chimes.
+Mrs. George LeBlanc, a former organist of the church, played the Bridal Clarific at the church at the church and the Mrs. George Clarification of the church, played the Bridal Clarification of the church and the Mrs. Chorus from Lohengrin as a processional, and the March from Mendelssohn's Midsummer Night's Dream as recessional During the ceremony proper, Barnby's wedding hymn Perfect Love, All Human Thought Transcending" was played softly on the organ.